"With the President's Permission..."

 - a scrapbook containing original Bazaar postage stamps, flyers, and tickets—including an actual lottery ticket for the Emancipation Proclamation.

-Just around the corner from this exhibit is a fourth display case, where a facsimile of the Preliminary Emancipation Proclamation is on permanent display.
+Just around the corner from lobby display cases is a fourth display case, where a facsimile of the Preliminary Emancipation Proclamation is on permanent display.

 The New York State Library has more information about Lincoln's draft of the Preliminary Emancipation Proclamation, including images of all four pages and a complete transcription of the document, in the online exhibit The Preliminary Emancipation Proclamation.

-Beginning September 21, 2012, the Preliminary Emancipation Proclamation will be on display at several locations across New York State as part of the traveling exhibit "The First Step to Freedom: Abraham Lincoln's Preliminary Emancipation Proclamation" (New York State Museum).
+Coinciding with this on-site exhibit, in the Fall of 2012 the Preliminary Emancipation Proclamation was on display at several locations across New York State as part of the traveling exhibit "The First Step to Freedom: Abraham Lincoln's Preliminary Emancipation Proclamation" (New York State Museum).